UncleMle/RageMP-Player-carry/README.md

 To use this resource place the client file into client_packages and set it as a requirement in your index.js file.
 To install the server side file you can create a new file called 'PlayerCarry' and set it inside of an index.js file to have the package auto loaded.

+(You can find the typescript version of this script over here: https://github.com/UncleMle/RageMP-Player-carry)

 https://www.youtube.com/watch?v=xIwX3z0liek